techiworld/techiworld.github.io/PCPL-electro.md

 {% endraw %}
 </code>
 </pre>
-{% include MyNote.html note_type="info" span_note="warning: " text="User have to enter digit as 5 digit number by prepending zeros to numbers.
+{% include MyNote.html note_type="warning" span_note="warning: " text="User have to enter digit as 5 digit number by prepending zeros to numbers.
 For example in order to enter 123, he should enter 00123"%}